YaoZhong-Kang/YaoZhong-Kang.github.io/_pages/about.md

 ## Hi, I'm Yao-Zhong Kang.

-I am an M.Sc. candidate in **Theoretical Physics at Shanghai University**, jointly trained at the **Shanghai Institute of Applied Physics, Chinese Academy of Sciences (SINAP, CAS)**.
+I am an M.Sc. candidate in **Theoretical Physics at Shanghai University**, jointly trained at the **Shanghai Institute of Applied Physics, Chinese Academy of Sciences (SINAP, CAS)**. under the supervision of Prof. Yang Zou and Prof. Jian Guo.

 My research lies at the intersection of **reactor physics, numerical methods, and scientific machine learning**.
 I am particularly interested in developing AI methods that can work together with established numerical solvers, rather than simply replacing them.